 They can learn from your personal experiences:

 Teens may benefit most from hearing your personal driving experiences rather than from an instructor they don’t know.
-Talk to your teenager about your ups and down of driving and tell stories of any tickets or car crashes you were involved with and what you learned from those experiences.
-You can turn any personal driving story into a valuable learning lesson for your kid.
+Since you’re an experienced driver whom they trust, by talking to your teenager about your ups and downs of driving and tell stories of any tickets or car crashes you were involved with.
+What you learned from those experiences, you can turn any personal driving story into a valuable learning lesson for your teenage driver.

 Homeschooled teens have more opportunities to practice driving whenever, wherever.
 Every outing to the grocery store, soccer practice, or trip to the city can be a valuable learning experience for your teen.
-This will help them become more comfortable behind the wheel and give them the opportunity to act out real-life scenarios.
+This will help them become more comfortable behind the wheel and allow them to act out real-life scenarios.

 As a driving instructor, you have the ability to go more in-depth with your lessons and talk about driving more often than driving school instructors.
 Unlike most driver‘s education courses, you will have time to thoroughly discuss the before and after of every lesson and talk about other driving topics, such as maintenance, repairs, and the anatomy of a car.
 You can also teach your teen how to change a tire, jumpstart a battery, test the oil and coolant levels, and much more.